divija8/Weather_APP/README.md

 All POST requests require `location`, `startDate`, and `endDate`.
 The server geocodes the location, calls the Open-Meteo archive API, stores the results day-by-day, and returns the normalized payload to the frontend.

-Built with ❤️ for the PM Accelerator AI Engineer bootcamp requirements.